reed-colloton/temp-mosaiks/README.md

 3. **Uncertainty quantification**: Add prediction intervals to communicate confidence in temperature estimates
 4. **Integration with climate models**: Use MOSAIKS predictions to downscale coarse climate model outputs
 5. **Operational deployment**: Build a web service that returns temperature estimates for any coordinate, enabling researchers to query predictions programmatically

+## Authors

+[Reed Colloton](https://reedcolloton.com/about) and Nolan Hofle, undergraduate students at CU Boulder majoring in Computer Science.

 ## References